Crito02/scarebear/README.md

     - maybe after 1sec (a few frames) if no body move to movement
     - randomly move to bodies if no face
     - if face, freeze
-    - if face with 2 eyes and taking up X frame, move fast and talk
+    - if face with taking up X frame, move fast and talk
-- return centre to go to
+- return centre if timeout..  real slowely
 -----
 -----
 Movement:
-- Maybe ardino nano via serial comand maybe not
+- Arduino via serial
-- takes fast or slow movement bool
+- Give arduino direction in radians and speed.. nice and simple
-- receives direction (maybe a vector, maybe a deltax deltay expected)
+- Arduino feeds back current position of rotation and tilt
-- maybe needs a feedback loop to correct everything..  test this
+- All movement logic held by the pi, needs to stop movement or update direction/speed

 -----